bartrylant/craft-entry-notifications/README.md

 # Entry Notifications for Craft CMS

-Receive an email notification whenever a new entry is published in selected sections.
-No config files.
-No code.
-No fuss.
-Just pick your sections, add some email addresses, and Entry Notifications takes care of the rest.
+Entry Notifications emails your chosen recipients the moment a new entry goes live — no config files, no webhooks, no code.
+Open the control panel, choose the sections, add the recipients, and you’re done.

+This plugin is intentionally minimal.
+No complex condition builders, no scheduled entries, no cron jobs — just simple, reliable notifications when an entry is published.

 ## Features